from collections.abc import Iterable

 parents_d_sep = []

-for p in self.model.predecessors(X):
+for p in self.dag.predecessors(X):

-parents_d_sep.append(not self.model.is_dconnected(p, Y, observed=observed))
+parents_d_sep.append(not self.dag.is_dconnected(p, Y, observed=observed))

 return all(parents_d_sep)

-[docs] def get_all_backdoor_adjustment_sets(self, X, Y):
+def get_all_backdoor_adjustment_sets(self, X, Y):

 """